The Best Things to Do in Ballarat

 The Ballarat Observatory

 Situated at Mount Pleasant in Ballarat, the Observatory is the perfect evening activity to view the Southern Hemisphere’s night sky.
 It’s one of the oldest observatories in regional Australia and is home to a fantastic collection of 18th-21st century telescopes.
 There is also 3D movies showcasing different aspects of our universe.
 The best time to visit is during the winter nights.
+Other great places to check out for this include the Scienceworks in Spotswood Melbourne.

 The Ballarat Pass